Learn how »

 Configuring and Managing Wolfram Language Kernels

-From within a Wolfram Language session, it is possible to connect to other Wolfram Language engines (kernels) both locally and on remote computers using a variety of connection methods.
-Such kernels can be used for ad-hoc evaluations, as session kernels of a notebook or bundled for parallel computation.
-Support for discovering, configuring and managing kernel resources has been modernized over the last three language versions, and is now available in a single coherent way across a wide variety of environments, from ad-hoc collections of workstations to managed clusters, supercomputers and cloud compute services.
-We give an overview over the kernel connection methods and their intended use cases.
-Connection methods discussed include local kernels, remote access (SSH), WSTPServer and Wolfram Lightweight Grid.
+Using the Wolfram Language, it is possible to connect to other Wolfram Language engines (kernels) both locally and on remote computers.
+Kernels can be used for ad-hoc evaluations, as session kernels of a notebook or bundled for parallel computation.
+Support for discovering, configuring and managing kernel resources is now available across a wide variety of environments.
+We will discuss local kernels, remote access (SSH), WSTPServer and Wolfram Lightweight Grid.

 Channels: Technology Conference